 Do the social media sites love you?

-The next section will show you how many social shares you have on the major social media sites.
-From Facebook to Twitter to even Pinterest, your count will be listed.
+The next section will show you the number of social shares you have on all the major social media sites.
+From Facebook to Twitter and Pinterest, your count will be listed.

 This is an important metric because search engines use social media signals within their algorithms.
 If you can get more social media love, your overall traffic will grow.